AlmasB/FXGL/README.md

 * University of Brighton, UK
 * University of Nottingham, UK
 * Walton High School, USA
+* Zealand Institute of Business and Technology, Denmark

 If your institution wants to use / is using FXGL, drop me an email to discuss how FXGL can aid your course.